Bitnut/PC_Traveller/README.md

-Tp play this gmae, the game player have to learn Linux-like orders step by step, since the game itself simulates the mode of Linux.
+To play this gmae, the game player have to learn Linux-like orders step by step, since the game itself simulates the mode of Linux.